 So, dragged kicking and screaming into the modern era, what do the games play like now?
 If you're expecting grand, sweeping changes to them you can forget it.
 These are old-school Japanese console text adventures through and through (the stories have not been updated to the modern era either- no specific year's given but with no smartphones in sight, we sure aren't in the current year) with three primary modes of interaction- taking actions like talking and thinking through menus, observing your surroundings to look for clues, and (very rarely) making deductions and answering questions with the evidence you've gathered up to that point.
 Every scene in the game has a set of actions you can perform via the menu that come and go depending on where you are, who's around you and other circumstances.
 For instance, scenes with objects for you to grab will have the Take command, scenes with multiple people let you switch who you're talking to with Call / Engage, sometimes you can examine an area fully and others you just get to examine specific people or objects, and so on.
 A big limitation is where you can go- for the most part you're not allowed to move to anywhere new until all your business is finished in the current area or set of areas.

 These limitations on your options do their best to mitigate the player getting lost and to nudge them in the right direction, as does highlighting new items or topics in yellow.
-Most crucial of all is that there's no fail state or way to get in a 'walking dead' and situation unable to finish the adventure- you're basically not allowed to miss anything that's needed to get to the end like with many Western-developed adventure games that come to mind.
+Most crucial of all is that there's no fail state or way to get in a 'walking dead' situation and be unable to finish the adventure- you're basically not allowed to miss anything that's needed to get to the end like with many Western-developed adventure games that come to mind.
 You can miss some incidental details if you don't thoroughly investigate everything, and there's even a few non-essential scenes and characters you can completely miss if you're too quick to move things along, but otherwise you will, eventually, get to the end.
 On the one hand, this approach isn't massively complex, and there are absolutely similar games that are larger in scope and mechanics, but I think these are pretty effective at telling their story this way, allowing you just enough freedom to explore certain elements of the story if you like but not so much freedom that you're overwhelmed and not know where to start to make progress.

 The main bugbear here is that even with this design, you will get stuck at some point.
 Not because you can't figure out what needs to be done, but because you don't have the same brain as the game and so won't know the exact sequence of actions to make the thing you want to happen, er, happen.
 While the game does its best to limit your options, sometimes it hinders things rather than helps- yellow-highlighted items sometimes go nowhere until a long time after they first appear, you can (albeit rarely) be caught going between two or three areas trying to figure out what you need to do and where, and talking topics don't get marked as used and don't often get pruned so talking to a person in a new scene brings up a fairly long list of topics that may or may not be useful.
 You can sometimes suss out which topics aren't relevant but that's not always the case- frustratingly, sometimes the game does reduce the number of topics but not always!
 There's also the 'What they know' topic that's almost always available which is a little vague but sometimes necessary to ask after you've brought up a different topic, and of course you will have to ask about the same thing repeatedly at times (although you can usually figure out when that is).